simonw/datasette/docs/authentication.rst

 Coming soon: a mechanism for creating tokens that can only perform a subset of the actions available to the user who created them.

+This page cannot be accessed by actors with a ``"token": "some-value"`` property.
+This is to prevent API tokens from being used to automatically create more tokens.
+Datasette plugins that implement their own form of API token authentication should follow this convention.

 .. _permissions_plugins:

 Checking permissions in plugins